arunpraba/reactjs.org/src/content/learn/add-react-to-an-existing-project.md

 You can do this in two steps:

-1. **Set up a JavaScript environment** that lets you use the [JSX syntax](/learn/writing-markup-with-jsx), split your code into modules with the [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) / [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) syntax, and use packages (for example, React) from the [npm](https://www.npmjs.com/) package registry.
+1. **Set up a JavaScript environment** that enables you use the [JSX syntax](/learn/writing-markup-with-jsx), split your code into modules with the [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) / [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) syntax, and use packages (for example, React) from the [npm](https://www.npmjs.com/) package registry.
 2. **Render your React components** where you want to see them on the page.

 The exact approach depends on your existing page setup, so let's walk through some details.

 ### Step 1: Set up a modular JavaScript environment {/*step-1-set-up-a-modular-javascript-environment*/}

-A modular JavaScript environment lets you write your React components in individual files, as opposed to writing all of your code in a single file.
-It also lets you use all the wonderful packages published by other developers on the [npm](https://www.npmjs.com/) registry--including React itself!
+A modular JavaScript environment enables you write your React components in individual files, as opposed to writing all of your code in a single file.
+It also enables you use all the wonderful packages published by other developers on the [npm](https://www.npmjs.com/) registry--including React itself!
 How you do this depends on your existing setup:

 * **If your app is already split into files that use `import` statements,** try to use the setup you already have.
 Check whether writing `<div />` in your JS code causes a syntax error.
 If it causes a syntax error, you might need to [transform your JavaScript code with Babel](https://babeljs.io/setup), and enable the [Babel React preset](https://babeljs.io/docs/babel-preset-react) to use JSX.